phuc-nt/jira-cloud-mcp-server/README.md

 3. **Documentation with Confluence**
    - "Create a Confluence page titled 'Meeting Notes'"
+   - "Update the Confluence page 'API Documentation' with new examples and labels"
+   - "Add the label 'documentation' to the page about architecture"
+   - "Remove the label 'draft' from the page 'Meeting Notes'"
    - "Add a comment to the Confluence page about API Documentation"

 4. **Analysis and Reporting**